-Other publications focus on different aspects of evaluation.
-In terms of study design, many papers urge researchers to think about the goals of the evaluation [15, 22].
+In terms of study design, many papers urge researchers to think about the goals of the evaluation [12, 19].
 The evaluation goal heavily influences the choice of research strategies, the types of data and methods of collection, and the methods of data analysis.
 For example, if the goal is to understand how a new technology affects user workflow, then realism is important.
 In other words, data collection should be from the field using non-intrusive collection mechanisms.
 Several researchers of these papers that reflect on evaluation commented on the lack of realism in the existing evaluation efforts, which are mostly laboratory based, using basic visual search tasks with non-target users.
-One way to ensure validity is to ensure realism in tasks, data, workflow, and participants [2, 22, 63].
+One way to ensure validity is to ensure realism in tasks, data, workflow, and participants [2, 19, 60].
 An alternative is to provide an understanding of situations where some of these requirements can be released, for example, using non-domain expert participants.
-Other commonly discussed topics of study design include the short durations of most study periods [63], the narrowness of study measurements [63], and possibly insufficient training of participants [2].
-In terms of data analysis, concerns have been expressed on the narrowness of questions posed and statistical methods applied [22].
-Given that most of the existing evaluation studies are one-offs, researchers have suggested doing follow-up studies to further investigate unanswered questions [22, 47].
+Other commonly discussed topics of study design include the short durations of most study periods [60], the narrowness of study measurements [60], and possibly insufficient training of participants [2].
+In term of data analysis, concerns have been expressed on the narrowness of questions posed and statistical methods applied [19].
+Given that most of the existing evaluation studies are one-offs, researchers have suggested doing follow-up studies to further investigate unanswered questions [19, 43].

 In short, all aspects of evaluation require careful attention.
-This paper is an effort to provide a different kind of guide for visualization researchers and practitioners through concrete scenarios illustrated with existing evaluations.
+This paper is therefore an effort to provide a different kind of guide for visualization researchers and practitioners through concrete scenarios illustrated with existing evaluations.